caltechlibrary/cell-atlas/profiles/mohammed-kaplan.md

 img: mohammed_kaplan.jpg
 ---

 Mohammed Kaplan is currently a postdoc in the Jensen lab at Caltech.
-He did his PhD under the supervision of Prof. Marc Baldus at Utrecht university.
+He did his PhD under the supervision of Prof. Marc Baldus at Utrecht University.